 Project C.A.R.E. is a state-funded, dementia-specific support program for individuals who directly care for persons with Alzheimer's disease or related dementias (ADRD).
-Project C.A.R.E. utilizes a coordinated delivery system that is responsive to the needs, values and preferences of unpaid family caregivers and is administered by the DHHS Division of Aging and Adult Services (DAAS).

-State funding for Project C.A.R.E. in the fall of 2013 and again in October 2016, facilitated the expansion of the program from 36 counties to all 100 counties.
+Started in 2016, Project C.A.R.E. is administered by DAAS and serves all 100 counties.
+The program supports family caregivers of people living with Alzheimer's disease or other related dementia(s).
+Project C.A.R.E. utilizes a care consultation model providing information and referral services, dementia specific education, caregiver assessment, and care planning.

+A key goal of Project C.A.R.E. is to provide services for dementia caregivers enabling their care recipients to age in place and to delay or avoid unnecessary placement in long-term care facilities.
 DAAS continues to recognize the importance of unpaid caregivers as an essential partner to address the quality of life needs and well-being for all older adults, and particularly those of individuals with greater challenges and higher level of needs.
-Given the current pandemic environment, this program highlights the importance of unpaid and familial supports.
-A key goal of Project C.A.R.E. is to provide services for dementia caregivers enabling their care recipients to age in place and to delay or avoid unnecessary placement in long-term care facilities.
+The COVID-19 pandemic elevated the need for supports for unpaid family caregivers and direct care workforce shortages.

-Project C.A.R.E. contracts with six community-based organizations to provide care consultation services in all 100 counties.
+Project C.A.R.E. contracts with six community-based organizations to provide care consultation services in all 100 counties, as shown in Figure 1.
 Family consultants collaborate closely with the sixteen Area Agencies on Aging (AAA) and the Family Caregiver Support Program.
-This relationship allows for available resources to be coordinated and leveraged for maximum impact.
+This relationship allows for available, local resources to be coordinated and leveraged for maximum impact.
 Family consultants provide support directly to caregivers of persons living with ADRD by:

-Offering caregivers of persons living with dementia care consultation services: dementiaspecific information, caregiver assessments and individualized care plans, caregiver education and connections to social support networks;

-- Linking families with available community resources to address unmet needs including local support groups, supportive services, entitlement programs and other community resources; - 3.
+- 1. Offering caregivers of persons living with dementia care consultation services: dementiaspecific information, caregiver assessments and individualized care plans, caregiver education and connections to social support networks; - 2.
+Linking families with available community resources to address unmet needs including local support groups, supportive services, entitlement programs and other community resources; - 3.
 Partnering with each AAA through its Family Caregiver Support Program to provide outreach, training and education; - 4.
 Providing caregivers consumer-directed respite care vouchers (\$500 each) whereby the caregiver decides who, when and where to hire help; - 5.
 Providing training and assistance to AAA and the community-at-large to increase capacity to assist persons with dementia and their families; and - 6.
 Enhancing partnerships with and among the various entities serving persons living with Alzheimer's disease and assisting their caregivers.